top of page

 Clayton Circular Walk

-Clayton Circular Walk A Brief History of Clayton Clayton is a traditional Yorkshire village with a long rural history, found just west of Doncaster in South Yorkshire.
+Clayton Circular Walk 4.58mi A Brief History of Clayton Clayton is a traditional Yorkshire village with a long rural history, found just west of Doncaster in South Yorkshire.
 Its name originates from Old English — “claeg tun” , meaning “settlement on clay soil” — a nod to the rich farmland that has shaped its landscape for centuries.
-The village dates back to medieval times, and much of its layout still reflects its agricultural heritage, with farmhouses, cottages, and fields that
+The village dates back to medieval times, and much of its layout still reflects its agricultural heritage, with farmhouses, cottages, and fiel

 Michael Palmer